Martin Kove: Career

 Kove then attended Queensborough Community College.
-But their Drama department was very limited, so Kove would go around to different universities that had good drama departments and would audition for their plays, even though he was not an attendant of the school.
-Sometimes getting the role and other times getting figured out.
-He strictly worked in community theater until he was 23, he was then accepted into the NYU School of the Arts.
-In 1971 he got a call to be his stand in, for The Anderson Tapes.
-Here he met Sean Connery and ask him if he Should build up his portfolio or continue with his schooling.
-Connery responded stating ‘Young man, if you can do the classics, you can do anything, why bother going back to school."
+However, their Drama department was very limited, so he would go around to different universities that had good drama departments and would audition for their plays despite not being enrolled at the schools producing them, sometimes getting the role and other times getting figured out.
+Kove worked only in community theater until he was 23, and subsequently accepted into the NYU School of the Arts.
+In 1971, Kove got a call to be a stand-in for Sean Connery in The Anderson Tapes.
+Upon meeting, he asked Connery whether he should build up a portfolio or continue with schooling.
+Connery responded: "Young man, if you can do the classics, you can do anything, why bother going back to school?"

 Kove took Connery’s advice and quit school and his job working as a substitute math teacher at the Ward Melville High School, moving to Los Angeles to pursue his career in acting.
-From there Kove continued to build up his portfolio with smaller roles in films such as Women in Revolt, Savages and Cops and Robbers.
-Then by 1975, with a number of movies and television spots under his belt, Kove joined the cast of Capone where he played Peter "Goosey" Gunsenburg also appearing in Death Race 2000.
+From there, Kove continued to build up his portfolio with smaller roles in films such as Women in Revolt, Savages and Cops and Robbers.
+By 1975, with a number of movies and television spots under his belt, Kove joined the cast of Capone where he played Peter "Goosey" Gunsenburg also appearing in Death Race 2000.
 He got his first reoccurring role in the 1977 show Code R but it only lasted one season.
-From 1982 to 1988, Kove appeared in the main cast of Cagney & Lacey as New York City Detective Victor Isbecki, a supporting role he reprised in subsequent television movies for the series.
-During the same time, Kove appeared in the 1984 hit film The Karate Kid as Cobra Kai sensei John Kreese, whose fighting instruction of showing "no mercy" and to "sweep the leg" during the film’s karate tournament entered the American zeitgeist.
+From 1982 to 1988, Kove appeared in the main cast of Cagney & Lacey as New York City Detective Victor Isbecki.

+In 1984, Kove appeared in the hit film The Karate Kid as Cobra Kai sensei John Kreese, whose fighting instruction of showing "no mercy" and to "sweep the leg" during the film's karate tournament entered the American zeitgeist.
 After playing a traitorous helicopter pilot in the 1985 film Rambo: First Blood Part II, he returned as Kreese for the 1986 sequel The Karate Kid Part II and the 1989 sequel The Karate Kid Part III.
-While shooting the car window punching scene for The Karate Kid II, Kove actually had punch through the glass himself due to the special effects failing.
+While shooting the car window punching scene for Part II, Kove actually had punched through the glass himself due to the special effects failing.

-During the 1990s Kove continued to appear in numerous films and TV shows such as TimeLock, Frank and Jesse, Project Shawdowchaser also starting in the Vietnam war film Firehawk.
+During the 1990s, Kove continued to appear in numerous films and TV shows such as TimeLock, Frank and Jesse, Project Shawdowchaser also starting in the war film Firehawk.
+He reprised his Cagney & Lacey role in four television films from 1994 to 1996.
 He made multiple appearances in the television shows Hard Time on Planet Earth, Renegade and Diagnosis Murder.
 In his only directorial effort, Kove directed a season 3 episode of Silk Stalkings entitled "These Stalkings are Too Hot" in 1994.

 Kove studied Okinawa-te karate under prominent black belt Gordon Doversola Shihan.
 He has also trained in Kendo and Taekwondo and later on earned his black belt in Okinawa-te karate.